 Texas Lt.
-Gov. Dan Patrick says ‘African Americans who have not been vaccinated’ are driving covid surge
+Gov. Dan Patrick falsely claims ‘African Americans who have not been vaccinated’ are driving covid surge

 “Democrats like to blame Republicans on that,” Patrick said.
 “Well, the biggest group in most states are African Americans who have not been vaccinated.
 The last time I checked, over 90 percent of them vote for Democrats in their major cities and major counties.”

-Patrick’s comments, one video clip of which had been viewed more than 845,000 times on Twitter as of early Friday morning, drew immediate criticism, with some calling the lieutenant governor’s assertion unfounded.
-His office did not respond to a request for comment late on Thursday.
+Patrick’s comments, one video clip of which had been viewed more than 845,000 times on Twitter as of early Friday, drew immediate criticism, with some calling the lieutenant governor’s assertion unfounded.
+His office did not respond to a request for comment late Thursday.

 The latest data from the Texas Department of State Health Services shows that the African American population there is not driving the increase in cases.
 Black residents in Texas accounted for 16.4 percent of the state’s cases and 10.2 percent of deaths as of Aug.
+13. Black people make up about 13 percent of the state’s population, according to census data.

-13. While vaccination rates are low among Black Texans, the highest coronavirus case rates are among Whites and Hispanics, who make up 34.9 percent and 35.8 percent of the state’s cases respectively, according to the latest data.
+While vaccination rates are low among Black Texans, the highest coronavirus case rates are among Whites and Hispanics.
+Non-Hispanic White people, who make up about 41 percent of the state’s population, make up 34.9 percent of covid cases, according to the latest data.
+Hispanics, who account for almost 40 percent of the Texas population, make up 35.8 percent of the state’s cases.

 “Making a statement that casts blame on a racial or ethnic minority for the spread of disease is a well-known racist trope that predates most of us,” Jorge Caballero, a former instructor at the Stanford University School of Medicine who is now working as health data scientist, told The Washington Post.
 “People are already getting hurt by this virus, and it makes absolutely no sense for us to add insult to injury.”

-On Thursday night, Caballero cast doubt on Patrick’s claims on Twitter, referencing U.S. Census Bureau data collected in July and August that suggests unvaccinated White Texans outnumber unvaccinated Black Texans roughly three to one.
+On Thursday night, Caballero cast doubt on Patrick’s claims on Twitter, referencing U.S. Census Bureau data collected in July and August that suggests unvaccinated White Texans outnumber unvaccinated Black Texans roughly 3 to 1.
 Texas’s vaccination and case numbers are so stark, he said, “there’s just no room for misinterpretation.”

 About 46 percent of Texans are fully vaccinated, according to The Post’s tracking.
 The nationwide rate is about 51 percent.